ckeditor/ckeditor4/tests/core/dom/range/manual/extractcontentsreturnproperstructure.md

 @bender-ckeditor-plugins: wysiwygarea, toolbar, basicstyles, stylescombo, sourcearea, notification

 1. Select all text in editor.
-1. Press button bellow.
+1. Press button below editor.
-1. There should appear 2 belowe button, and selected text should be removed from editor.
+1. There should appear 2 HTML markups extracted from the editor.
+Selected text should be removed from editor.

-**Expected:** Texts in both lines are the same.
+**Expected:** Both HTML markups are the same.

-**Unexpected:** Texts differ.
+**Unexpected:** Markups differ.
 Words are rearranged.